 Welcome to the Regions Hospital Emergency Medicine Residency Program website.
 Our residency program has a proud history of matching strong medical students and training them into outstanding emergency physicians.
 At Regions Hospital we are excited to train compassionate, hard working residents who are eager to learn.
 We provide a friendly, educational atmosphere in which our residents can discover the breadth and depth of Emergency Medicine, while also pursuing their unique career pathways with mentorship and guidance.
 Due to the experiences they have during their residency training at Regions, many of our residents match in fellowships or assume leadership positions early in their careers.
-Our program is sponsored by the HealthPartners Institute for Medical Education and Research and started training residents in 1996.
+Our program is sponsored by the HealthPartners Institute and started training residents in 1996.

 Some highlights of training at Regions:

 - Early procedural experience – the PGY-I EM residents manage all of our medical airways, our PGY-II EM residents manage all of the trauma airways and our PGY-III EM residents are the team leaders during medical and pediatric codes and trauma team activations.
 This provides a longitudinal experience caring for critically ill ED patients over 3 years.
 In our residency we try to get our PGY-I and PGY-II residents as many resuscitative procedures as possible so they can achieve early procedural competency and then focus on teaching and supervising many procedures during their PGY-III year.

 - A focus on critical care – In addition to the critical care experiences in our ED, the residents get to experience 6 weeks of SICU each year, and 1 month in the MICU in the first two years.